XorTroll/uLaunch/README.md

 # uLaunch

-> Custom, open-source replacement for Nintendo Switch's HOME Menu (qlaunch), extending it with amazing, homebrew-orienteed functionality!
+> Custom, open-source replacement/reimplementation for Nintendo Switch's HOME Menu (qlaunch), extending it with amazing, homebrew-orienteed functionality!

 uLaunch is a very ambicious project, consisting on two custom library applets, a custom system application and a custom system applet, in order to replace the console's **HOME menu** with a custom, homebrew-orienteed one.